edgelesssys/docs.edgeless.systems/marblerun/content/workflows/add-service.md

 Adding a service to your application requires three steps, which are described in the following.

-## **Step 1:** Get your service ready for Marblerun
+## **Step 1:** Get your service ready for MarbleRun

-To get your service ready for Marblerun, you need to rebuild it with one of the supported [runtimes](content/features/runtimes.md):
+To get your service ready for MarbleRun, you need to rebuild it with one of the supported [runtimes](content/features/runtimes.md):
 * [EGo](content/building-services/ego.md)
 * [Edgeless RT](https://github.com/edgelesssys/marblerun/blob/master/samples/helloc%2B%2B)
 * [Graphene](content/building-services/graphene.md)